-The plan will be achieved through the Council improving the way it operates through an ambitious transformation programme that takes out waste, spends less, improves customer service and changes the way we do our business.
+The plan will be achieved through the Council improving the way it operates through an ambitious transformation programme (Walsall Proud Programme) that takes out waste, spends less, improves customer service and changes the way we do our business.
 This will be underpinned by good governance and upholding high standards of conduct.
 But as well as a specific programme of change, this is also a culture that will become embedded within the council, underpinned by five key priorities.

-Our vision, objectives and priorities, underpinned by our values are expressed in the Corporate Plan 2018-2021, as approved by Council on 28 February 2018, and the Walsall Plan - Health and Wellbeing Strategy 2017-2020 as approved by Council on 22 May 2017.
-The corporate priorities have been refreshed and themed into five broad areas -
+Our vision, objectives and priorities, underpinned by our values are expressed in the Corporate Plan 2018-2021, as approved by Council on 28 February 2018 (refreshed by Council on 27 February 2020), and the Walsall Plan - Our Health and Wellbeing Strategy 2019-2021 as approved by Council on 28 February 2019.
+The corporate priorities are themed into five broad areas -

-- Economic Growth for all people, communities and businesses - ➤ People have increased independence, improved health and can positively contribute to their communities - > Internal Focus all council services are efficient and effective - ➤ Children have the best possible start and are safe from harm, happy, healthy and learning well - Communities are prospering and resilient with all housing needs met in safe and healthy places that build a strong sense of belonging and cohesion
+- > Economic Growth for all people, communities and businesses - People have increased independence, improved health and can positively contribute to their communities - > Internal Focus all council services are efficient and effective - Children have the best possible start and are safe from harm, happy, healthy and learning well - Communities are prospering and resilient with all housing needs met in safe and healthy places that build a strong sense of belonging and cohesion